daphne-eu/daphne/doc/tutorial/externalSqlTutorial.md

 2. Everytime we enter the container, we have to setup the `/etc/odbc.ini` and `/etc/odbcinst.ini` files.

-3. If the last row in the last column in DuckDB is empty (has a NULL value) then that column schema will be changed to String.
+3. Only if the column type is not specifically specified, if the last row in the last column in DuckDB is empty (has a NULL value) then that column schema will be changed to String.

+5. When queries in SQLite are processed, which do not return a result like "CREATE TABLE" or "DROP TABLE", a 1x1 Frame is returned with a single Integer value of 0.
+That needs to be done, since returning no result or null will result in an error.